agent-infra/agent-tars-website/src/docs/source/docs/guide/trouble-shooting.md

 > - https://duck-duck-scrape.js.org

 > [!WARNING]
-> Since Duckduckgo is free, there may be instability.
-If you know about this, please help us improve more details.
+> As DuckDuckGo is a free service, occasional instability may occur.
+If you have insights about this, please help us improve this section.

 ## Errors